firogute/random-picker/README.md

-# Fortune Teller - Spin the Wheel! 🎡
+# Random Picker - Spin the Wheel! 🎡

 Feeling indecisive?
 Can't decide who gets the last slice of pizza?
 Need to randomly assign chores to your roommates?
 Look no further!
 This **Fortune Teller Wheel** is here to save the day (or ruin it, depending on where the wheel lands).

 ## Features